sudhirkhanger/FrequentlyUsedGitCommands/README.md

 	// add the source repository
 	git remote add upstream <url-of-the-source-repository>

-	// fetch all branches of the upstream git fetch upstream
 	// fetches changes from the upstream source repository
 	// upstream/master - tracks where upstream's master branch is

+	// fetch all branches of the upstream git fetch upstream

-	git fetch upstream master
+	// fetch upstream's commits from master branch git fetch upstream master

 	// to sync to your fork merge into a local branch and push it to the origin